Heceta Head Light: History and construction

 Heceta Head Light and Keepers Quarters was placed on the National Register of Historic Places in 1978 for its architectural and engineering significance.
-The site originally included several other buildings—farm buildings and the single-family head lighthouse keeper's house, which was demolished in 1940, and was very similar in size and design to the remaining house.
+The site originally included several other buildings—farm buildings and the single-family head lighthouse keeper's house, which was demolished in 1940.
+It was very similar in size and design to the remaining house.
 After electricity was installed in the lighthouse buildings, the position of head lighthouse keeper was no longer needed.
-The lighthouse keeper's house was sold for $10, and dismantled for its lumber, which was used to build Alpha Bit bookstore-cafe in Mapleton, which would still be there into the 21st century.
+The lighthouse keeper's house was sold for $10 and dismantled for its lumber, which was used to build Alpha Bit bookstore-cafe in Mapleton, which would still be there into the 21st century.
 The remaining keepers' house was a duplex that housed the first and second assistant lighthouse keepers and their families.
-After the light was automated in 1963, the last keepers moved away, and the remaining house was leased to Lane Community College in 1970 by the U.S. Forest Service, which had taken over management of the building.
+After the light was automated in 1963, the last keepers moved away, and the remaining house was leased to Lane Community College by the U.S. Forest Service in 1970, which had taken over management of the building.
 The porch of the Queen Anne–style house underwent restoration in 1981.